1. Which are the main advantages that you find by working remotely?

 7. Which tools do you use to work remotely?

-8. How do you manage your business and taxes as remote working professional?
+8. How do you manage your business and taxes?

 9. What advice would you give to people looking to work remotely?

 When I was last in the job market, I was very direct about remote work and I terminated any employment conversation where being remote wasn’t an available option.